Cypress Hill: Mainstream success with Cypress Hill and Black Sunday, addition of Eric Bobo, and III: Temples of Boom (1989–1996)

-Cypress Hill's third album III: Temples of Boom was released in 1995 as it peaked at No. 3 on the Billboard 200 and at No. 3 on the Canadian Albums Chart.
+Cypress Hill's third album III: Temples of Boom was released in 1995, peaking at No. 3 on the Billboard 200 and at No. 3 on the Canadian Albums Chart.
 The album was certified platinum by the RIAA.
-"Throw Your Set in the Air" was the most successful single off the album, peaking at No. 45 on the Billboard Hot 100 and No. 11 on the Hot Rap Tracks charts.
+"Throw Your Set in the Air" was the most successful single off the album, peaking at No. 45 on the Billboard Hot 100 and No. 11 on the Hot Rap Tracks chart.
 The single also earned Cypress Hill's third Grammy nomination.
 Shortly after the release of III: Temples of Boom, Sen Dog became frustrated due to the rigorous touring schedule.
 Just prior to an overseas tour, he departed from the group unexpectedly.
 Cypress Hill continued their tours throughout 1995 and 1996, with Eric Bobo and also various guest vocalists covering Sen Dog's verses.
 Sen Dog later formed the rock band SX-10 to explore other musical genres.
-Later on in 1996, Cypress Hill appeared on the first Smokin' Grooves tour, featuring Ziggy Marley, The Fugees, Busta Rhymes, and A Tribe Called Quest.
-The group also released a nine track EP Unreleased and Revamped with rare mixes.
+Later on in 1996, Cypress Hill appeared on the first Smokin' Grooves tour, featuring Ziggy Marley, the Fugees, Busta Rhymes, and A Tribe Called Quest.
+The group also released a nine track EP, Unreleased and Revamped with rare mixes.